chinookproject/Chinook-TestSuite/README.md

 Creating a Unit Test
 ====================

-A Unit Test class (or Test Case) can have any name and must always extend from **CFUnitTestCase**.
+A Unit Test class (or Test Case) can have any name and must always extend from **CFUnitTestCase** and therfor this class must be included.
 It is important that the class name of the Unit Test is the same as the file name.

 A test method MUST have **Test_** as prefix.
 All other methods will not be run by the Test Suite.